 Newcastle – £40m

 One year has gone by since we were blessed with a £200m transfer budget for Newcastle in FM22, following the club’s takeover by a Saudi-backed consortium.
+This time around, they’re also one of the biggest transfer budget teams in FM23.

 The club’s transfer budget these days is looking much closer to “normal”, but £40m is still much better than you would have been accustomed to managing Newcastle in older versions of FM.